 - Office 365

 Apart from that, animated GIFs still work well in all other webmail and most desktop and mobile clients.
-See a complete list below.

-How to add an aminated GIF to an email?
+How to add aminated GIFs to emails?

 After you made sure that the size of your GIF is optimized for email and that the first frame includes all essential information, you can easily upload it to the Chamaileon email editor by following the steps below:

-- Double click on any image
+- Double click on the image to open the gallery

-- Browse your GIF
+- Upload your GIF

 - Choose the desired image in the Gallery and click on it